Ericsson/zoti/example/prod-cons/docs/index.md

 {% include image_caption.html url="pc-4.png" relative=true
 	legend="pc-5.png" help=true description="The target platform.
 The
-	"platform" is comprised of daemon processes aiding the system orchestration, whereas the "application" part implements the original dataflow application. %}
+	'platform' part is comprised of daemon processes aiding the system orchestration, whereas the 'application' part implements the original dataflow application." %}

 Apart from the processes running the application, here are two